TRANSLATE Project to Standardise Future Climate Information for Ireland

 The Met Éireann-research project TRANSLATE is aimed at standardising national climate projections for Ireland and developing climate services to meet the Irish adaptation sector’s climate information requirements.

-TRANSLATE will be steered by experts from The Department of Environment, Climate and Communications (DECC), The Environmental Protection Agency (EPA), NUI Maynooth – The Irish Climate Analysis and Research UnitS (ICARUS), the UK Met Office (UKMO) and Met Éireann.
+TRANSLATE will be steered by experts from The Department of Environment, Climate and Communications (DECC), The Environmental Protection Agency (EPA), NUI Maynooth – The Irish Climate Analysis and Research UnitS (ICARUS), The Marine Institute (MI), The Local Authority Climate Action Regional Offices (CAROs) the UK Met Office (UKMO) and Met Éireann.

 Eoin Moran, Director of Met Éireann highlighted that “As Ireland moves to implement national climate policy, sector specific decisions need to be made.
 Many of these decisions require specific localised climate knowledge.
 The TRANSLATE project will use a standardised approach to connect the latest climate science with real-world solutions in areas such as water, transport, energy, biodiversity etc.”